AU-CDS/assignment-3---rnns-for-text-generation-VictoriaTrabW/README.md

     - E.g where does the data come from?
     - How do I run the code?
 - Make sure to include a requirements file, etc...

+Comments by author
+Data comes from shared data folder '431868'.
+Setup can be done via setup.sh file.